How we rate films

 The company must pay us to rate the film.
 They pay an amount of money per minute, plus a small sum of money for our costs.
 An average length film would cost about £800 or so to rate.
 Years ago films stored in reels were measured with a ruler and the distributor was charged an amount per foot of film.

-The film is checked to make sure it is finished and good enough quality for a team of Examiners to watch it.
+The film is checked to make sure it is finished and good enough quality for a team of Compliance Officers to watch it.
 There can’t be any glitches or technical problems and it must be completely finished.
-Examiners have to rate the exact same film that people will see in the cinema.
+Compliance Officers have to rate the exact same film that people will see in the cinema.

 Hundreds of films are sent to the BBFC for a rating each year.
 We have a department who make sure each film is seen in good time.
-A film is scheduled in a special diary, which lets Examiners know what time the film will be shown, and where.
+A film is scheduled in a special diary, which lets Compliance Officers know what time the film will be shown, and where.